openedx/frontend-app-learning/README.rst

 SUPPORT_URL_CALCULATOR_MATH
   A link that explains how to use the in-course calculator.
-You can use the one in the example below, if you don't want to have your own branded version.
+You can use the one in the example below if you don't want to have your own branded version.

   Example: https://support.edx.org/hc/en-us/articles/360000038428-Entering-math-expressions-in-assignments-or-the-calculator